dymmond/esmerald/docs/en/docs/routing/router.md

 # Router

-The Router is the main object that links the whole Esmerald to the [Gateway](./routes.md#gateway), [WebSocketGateway](./routes.md#websocketgateway) and [handlers](./handlers.md).
+The Router is the main object that links the whole Ravyn to the [Gateway](./routes.md#gateway), [WebSocketGateway](./routes.md#websocketgateway) and [handlers](./handlers.md).

 ## Router class

 The router class is composed by many attributes that are, by default, populated within the application.
-However, Esmerald also allows to add extra [custom routers](#custom-router), or alternatively, you can add a [ChildEsmerald](#child-esmerald-application) app.
+However, Ravyn also allows to add extra [custom routers](#custom-router), or alternatively, you can add a [ChildRavyn](#child-ravyn-application) app.

 ```python
 {!> ../../../docs_src/routing/router/router_class.py!}
 ```

-The main `Router` class is instantiated within the `Esmerald` application with the given routes and the application starts.
+The main `Router` class is instantiated within the `Ravyn` application with the given routes and the application starts.

 !!!
 Info
-    When adding another router to the application, [custom routers](#custom-router) and [ChildEsmerald](#child-esmerald-application) are available as a way of doing it.
-One is more limited than the other, in this case, custom routers are more limited than `ChildEsmerald`.
+    When adding another router to the application, [custom routers](#custom-router) and [ChildRavyn](#child-ravyn-application) are available as a way of doing it.
+One is more limited than the other, in this case, custom routers are more limited than `ChildRavyn`.

 ### Parameters